UCL/research-computing-with-cpp/02cpp/sec09MemoryManagement.md

 * We see that API makes difficult to use incorrectly.

+### Unique Ptr - Usage 1

+* Forces you to think about ownership
+    * No copy constructor
+    * No assignment
+* Can't assign a raw pointer

 ### Comment on Boost

 * Boost has become a sandbox for standard C++